Tempered AI Assessment

 Sources 1

-- Send out a scout before committing to learn where complexity lies
+- 3. Send out a scout: Run throwaway attempt to find where complexity lies

 What workflow do you use for complex AI-assisted development tasks?